-Is the Nightmare Before Christmas a Halloween Movie
+Is the Nightmare Before Christmas a Halloween Movie?

-Is the Nightmare Before Christmas a Halloween Movie
+Is the Nightmare Before Christmas a Halloween MoviePin

 Share with your friends ☺️!

-People watch the stop-motion animated classic film by Tim Burton and Henry Selick in both October and December.
+People watch the stop-motion animated classic film by Tim Burton and Henry Selick in October and December.

 But what event does it depict?
-Is the nightmare before Christmas a Halloween movie?
+Is The Nightmare Before Christmas a Halloween movie?

 There’s also the notion that he has a ghost dog.
 On the other hand, there are witches and, of course, Oogie Boogie, a sack full of snakes with some torture chamber.